 My research interests include entrepreneurship, management of innovation, corporate governance, and employment relations in Japan, as well as political economy and economic development in East Asia.
 My publications include Comparative Entrepreneurship: The UK, Japan and the Shadow of Silicon Valley (2009) and (co-edited) Corporate Governance and Managerial Reform in Japan (2009).
 A current research project is on ‘compressed development’ in East Asia.

 Director of Graduate Studies, School of Interdisciplinary Area Studies; Senior Lecturer in the International Relations of China

 I have been based at Oxford since October 2011, prior to which I was Lecturer in International Politics at the University of Manchester, where I taught courses on East Asian security, China’s international relations, and the institutional politics of the European Union.
 I gained both my MPhil and PhD from the Centre of International Studies at the University of Cambridge and hold a BSc(Econ) degree from the LSE.
-My particular research interests include EU-China relations, China’s capabilities in advanced technology, and the development of international regimes.
+My particular research interests include UK-China economic relations post-Brexit, EU-China relations, and the development of international regimes.

 Academic - Staff

 Professor of Russian and Eurasian International Relations